-The presentation should be 45 minutes with 30 additional minutes for questions and discussion.
+The presentation should be 60 minutes with 15 additional minutes for questions and discussion.
 The presentation should be conducted much like the model used at a conference.
-If you follow the guidelines in slide formatting, you should use no more than 20-22 slides for the presentation.
-Over 20 is too many slides.
+If you follow the guidelines in slide formatting, you should use no more than 30 slides for the presentation.
+Over 30 is too many slides.
 A typical organization of a conference talk, and your presentation is:

 - 1. Motivation of the general problem with an example or description of the current way things are done and the limitations/problems with the current situation.
 This often requires some background information to set the context.
 (The general problem and motivation) This is typically 1-2 slides. - 2.
 Clear statement of the particular problem addressed by the authors.
-(The problem statement) This is typically 1 slide. - 3.
+(The problem statement) This is typically 1-2 slides. - 3.
 The current state of the art in addressing this particular problem: what have other researchers done toward solving this problem?
 What limitations and drawbacks do their techniques have?
 (Related Work Note: This could come later before conclusions.)
 This should be no more than 2 slides. - 4.
 A description of the approach taken by this paper.
 This can often be done by going through an example to show the techniques developed.
 This should take the most slides.
 (Approach) - 5.
 A description of the experimental setup and results, if they did experimental work.
 This can be 2-5 slides depending on how much experimental work they did.
 (Evaluation) - 6.
 Conclusions based on the results, limitations of the work.
 Typically, this is 1-2 slides.
 (Discussion) - 7.
 Future research directions.
-Typically, this is 1 slide.

-You should also make up one slide with discussion questions to prompt discussion after the talk.
+Typically, this is 1 slide. - 8.
+Discussion Questions You should also make up one slide with discussion questions and/or class activity to prompt discussion after the talk.
+This is one slide. - 9.
+Short Informal Quiz You should also make up one slide that is a quiz-like format for the group to take as a whole, to review the key algorithm/important points.
+This is one slide. - 10.
+Summary of important concepts to remember.
+This is one slide.